arthur-hagopian/CP2K_Theory/water_molecule/results.md

 The computed molecular orbitals (MOs), printed from the CP2K output using the `MO_CUBES` tag, can be visualized as shown in Figure 3.
 The spatial shapes and nodal structures of these orbitals closely match the expectations from a **molecular orbital diagram** constructed using a **fragment (LCAO) approach**.

-The labels used to denote the different molecular orbitals (MOs), e.g. 2a₁, 1b₂, 3a₁, originate from **group-theory**.
-Specifically, they correspond to the **irreducible representations of the C₂v group**, which is the symmetry group of the H₂O molecule in its equilibrium geometry.
-The letters (a₁, b₁, b₂) indicate the symmetry of the molecular orbitals with respect to the symmetry operations of the C₂v group, while the leading number labels orbitals of the same symmetry in order of increasing energy.

 <p align="center">
   <img src="images/MOs.png" width="80%">